- You want a long-term tax-efficient savings account for your child.

 In this section

 Important information - please keep in mind that the value of investments can go down as well as up so you may get back less than you invest.
-The value of tax savings and eligibility to invest in a Junior ISA depend on personal circumstances.
-All tax rules may change in future.
+Eligibility to invest in a Junior ISA and tax treatment depends on personal circumstances and all tax rules may change in the future.
 Withdrawals from a Junior ISA will not be possible until the child reaches age 18.
-This information is not a personal recommendation for any particular investment.
-If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.

 Begin saving today